 The Corporation has been named as respondent in a FINRA arbitration brought by two former Client Advisors in the Private Client Group for fraud in the inducement and violations of FINRA rule 2010 in connection with the sale of the Private Client Group to Raymond James Financial, Inc. (together with affiliates, Raymond James).
 This business was sold in September of 2016 and the claimants alleged that the Corporation induced them to transition their employment and business to Raymond James through misleading representations that they would be allowed to continue servicing their existing clients.
 Subsequent to their transition, the claimants alleged that they were not allowed to transact business with their client base and their business was adversely impacted as a result.
-Claimant's lost a similar claim brought in FINRA against Raymond James.
-Discovery is ongoing and a hearing is currently scheduled for December 2021.
+Discovery is ongoing and a hearing is currently scheduled for November 2022.